Warwickshire League Rules

 Section 3 – Nominations, Player Eligibility and Rank Order

-- A player may not compete in the league unless he/she has played at least one match before 28 days of a league ending date unless they have had the written permission of the league secretary/management committee.
+38) A player may not compete in the second half of the league unless he/she has played at least one match in the first half of of a league, unless they have had the written permission of the league secretary/management committee.

-- Players may not play for more than one club (regardless of which division the teams competes) in the same section of the League in any one season.
+41) Players may not play for more than one club (regardless of which division the teams competes) in the same section of the League in any one season.
 Those sections being Men’s Squash, Ladies Squash and Racketball.
 Should a player infringe, that tie and all lower ties will be forfeited for each occasion.
 A team short of players forfeits the 5th (and 4th) string match but teams may not play a match with fewer than 3 players in a 5 person team or 2 for a 4 person team.
 Teams playing out of rank order will lose that and lower ties.
 So team captains are advised to have copies of their submitted ranking list.
 A ranking list will be posted on the WSRA County Website for reference as soon as is reasonably possible.
 If a club removes it’s teams from the league during a season, players can apply to play for another club that season.

-- Players may only play a maximum number of matches for the club based on the calculation of twice the number of teams in the largest division of that section of the League.
-[See Appendix below]
+43) Players may only play a maximum number of matches for the club based on the calculation of twice the number of teams in the largest division of that section of the League.
+(See Appendix).

-- Captains must declare their team order before the start of the match (match cards can be used).
+45) Captains must declare their team order before the start of the match.
 False names will result in automatic disqualification of the individual from the League for the remainder of the season.
 At the discretion of the League Committee disqualification may also be applied to the Team and/or Club.

-- An individual, team or club wishing to make a complaint on any matter should make written representation (email is acceptable) within 7 days of the occurrence to the League Secretary and the matter will be referred to the League Committee.
+47) An individual, team or club wishing to make a complaint on any matter should make written representation (email is acceptable) within 7 days of the occurrence to the League Secretary and the matter will be referred to the League Committee.
 The decision of the League Committee will be given in written form to the individual (if appropriate) and to the club or team contact.
-If both parties do not agree then appeal can be made to the Full Management Committee [See Appendix below].
-The decision from the Management Committee will be final.
+If both parties do not agree then appeal can be made to the Full management committee (see appendix).whose decision will be final.
 In very exceptional circumstances ESR may be informed and their advice sought.
 If ESR makes a decision there is no further means of appeal.

 Appendix to Rules

-A League Committee shall be selected by the League Secretary and WSRA Management Committee from volunteers who have had associations with the league over a number of years usually as a team contact.
-A pool of six people from the following areas will sit on the League Sub-Committee.
+Rule 2 – A League Committee shall be selected by the League Secretary and WSRA Management Committee from volunteers who have had associations with the league over a number of years usually as a team contact.
+A pool of six people from the following areas will sit on the League Sub Committee.
 A quorum shall consist of at least two people plus the League Secretary.
 Have experience Div 1 and 2 Have experience in Divs 3, 4 and 5 A Ladies League Representative A Racketball representative One other person Ex Officio: The League Secretary The names of the League committee will be announced at the League meeting each September.

-Referees should be conversant with the Rules Squash/Racketball and the ESR Code of Conduct, particularly with abusive language or aggressive behaviour towards the opponent.
-It is advised that the referee selected to mark a match be of a suitable standard to mark the tie to be played and if necessary a marker and referee be used.
+Rule 28 – Referees should be conversant with the Rules Squash/Racketball and the ESR Code of Conduct, particularly with abusive language or aggressive behaviour towards the opponent.
+It is advised that the referee selected to mark a match be of a suitable standard to mark the tie to be played and if necessary a marker and referee be used, one from each team.